 Research & development

-Over the last two years HALO's Ukraine programme has also become a centre of excellence for research and development with the aim of making our work safer, quicker and more efficient.
+Over the last three years HALO's Ukraine programme has also become a centre of excellence for research and development with the aim of making our work safer, quicker and more efficient.

 “Our family is all about public catering, and my big dream was always to become a chef in my own restaurant.
 With HALO, though, I realised that demining is actually much more important these days.
 Safety of all country is the first priority for me now”.